awarnes/challenge/react.md

 };
 ```

 By passing in this function defined in the parent component (often called a `handler`), it can be called in the child component to pass data from the child back up to the parent.
 In this example we create specific functions to increment and decrement the count.
-However, that's not necessary and we could pass the original `() => setCount(count +|- 1)` function to the child component.